mahilab/MEL/README.md

     - Copy the *include* and *lib* folders to a new directory *C:\dev\quarc*
     - From *C:\dev\quarc\lib* you can delete all folders EXCEPT *windows* and *win64*
-    - If you don't have Quarc installed, you can get the folders from another MAHI lab member who does.
+    - If you don't have Quarc installed, you can get the folders from another MAHI lab member who does

 ###   Git / GitHub Installation